gkubisa/elm-app-boilerplate/README.md

 1. Run `npm version [major|minor|patch]` on the `master` branch.
 2. Add release notes in GitHub.

+On success:

-On success, a new docker image is pushed to [elm-app-boilerplate on Docker Hub](https://hub.docker.com/r/gkubisa/elm-app-boilerplate/).
+- a new docker image is pushed to [elm-app-boilerplate on Docker Hub](https://hub.docker.com/r/gkubisa/elm-app-boilerplate/)
+- the demo app is deployed to [elm-app-boilerplate GitHub Pages](http://gkubisa.github.io/elm-app-boilerplate/)

 ### Custom Deployments